 “I thought I wanted to be a…but now I don’t…”

 Students sometimes feel pressure to chose a major immediately and place the same value on choosing a major as making decisions that will affect their entire life.
-The reality is that it is the rare student who knows what he or she wants to do and remains committed to it during a lifetime.
+The reality is that it is the rare student who knows what they wans to do and remains committed to it during a lifetime.
 Most students will spend their early college years experimenting with different fields of study and career options until they find what genuinely interests them.
-Taking time with these decisions is recommended, and it is not a sign of failure if someone decides a major is not for him or her.
+Taking time with these decisions is recommended, and it is not a sign of failure if someone decides a major is not for them.
 If your student is struggling with choosing a career path, Career and Student Employment Services offers assistance.

 “Send more money!
 I’m broke…”